HaxeFoundation/nekovm.org/www/pages/doc/mod_neko.md

 # An Introduction to Mod_neko

 Mod_neko is an Apache *module* for Neko.
-This means it's possible to run Neko programs on the server side in order to serve webpages using Apache.
+This means it's possible to run Neko programs on the server side in order to serve web pages using Apache.
 Here's a step-by-step tutorial on how to configure and use Mod_neko.

 ## Quick configuration

 If you don't have `mod_neko` compiled or you don't want to setup Apache, you can use a `mod_neko` emulator by using the Neko Web Server.
-This is a very small web server that is running localy for development purposes only.
+This is a very small web server that is running locally for development purposes only.
 It mimics the same [API](/doc/view/cgi) as `mod_neko`, so you can use that instead.

 In order to start the server, simply run the following command :